 If you’ve recently undergone a cesarean, are planning one, or are researching ‘just in case’, you might be wondering what activities you can and can’t do afterwards.
-There’s no doubt that using a carrier or sling with your baby is one of the handiest tools for new parents, but is it possible if mum needs to undergo a c-section for baby’s birth?
+There’s no doubt that a baby carrier or sling is one of the handiest tools for new parents, but is it possible if mum needs to undergo a c-section for baby’s birth?

 The answer is absolutely, yes!
 For most mums, it’s completely doable.
 Though you may have to do things slightly differently, you are recovering from abdominal surgery after all and your recovery is paramount.

 Here are Mum’s Grapevine babywearing expert Brooke Maree’s top tips for choosing the right carrier to use and how to master babywearing after a c-section.

 Firstly, always listen to your doctor and your body.
 If you are advised to not carry your baby, it’s best to avoid doing it.
 If in doubt, seek a second opinion, making sure your health professional understands the ergonomics of safe babywearing.
 A physiotherapist can be very helpful too and also give recommendations on what you should/shouldn’t do post-surgery.